Let’s go on a Summer National Trust day out,

-Have fun and get active with friends and family by trying out lots of free sports and activities within the beautiful surroundings of Osterley Park!
+Have fun and get active with friends and family.
+Try out lots of free sports and activities within the beautiful surroundings of Osterley Park!
 You can also explore the middle lake on a canoe, test your cycling skills around a portable BMX track and more!
 Find out more.

 Sutton House and Breaker’s Yard

-Bring the family to here to see this house built in 1535 and retains much of the atmosphere of a Tudor home.
-See the ornate carved fireplaces and windows and Each room has something for visitors to get their hands on and get a feel for how a prominent Tudor family lived, ate and played.
-There are action packed family days held here throughout the year so make sure you check out the website.
+Bring the family here to see this house built in 1535.
+It retains much of the atmosphere of a Tudor home!
+See the ornate carved fireplaces and windows.
+Each room has something for visitors to get their hands on and get a feel for how a prominent Tudor family lived, ate and played.
+There are action-packed family days held here throughout the year so make sure you check out the website.
 Find out more.

 Newark Park – Wotton under Edge, Gloucestershire

 Bring the family here to this secret unspoilt park of South Gloucestershire with views over the Ozleworth valley to the Mendips.
 The children will love the tracker packs where they will be led around by Percy Peacock on his own activity tour of Newark Park perfect for ages 6 – 12.
 There is also a wide range of fun garden games to keep all ages entertained.
 Choose from croquet, giant chess, dominoes and Jenga.
 Find out more.